 Finding a long-term solution

-It is important to remember that there is more to stopping addictive behaviour than just will power or making the decision to stop.
-If the addiction is severe, going through withdrawal could represent a medical danger that is even life-threatening.
+We must reiterate the importance of detoxing with the help of medical professionals.
+If the addiction is severe, going through withdrawal could represent life-threatening medical danger.
 Attempting to force your loved one to detox without medical supervision could be very dangerous.

-Even when the person has been through detox, this will in most cases not have ‘cured’ their addiction.
-Detox is the necessary first step to break the physical addiction, it won’t address the psychological and emotional issues behind the addiction.
-Comprehensive rehabilitation with therapy is required to help the person address their issues, understand the triggers and give the tools to not turn to alcohol as a coping mechanism when the go back into the stresses of their everyday life.
+Once the person has been through detox, this will have removed any traces of harmful substances from their bloodstream.
+However, it will not have addressed their addiction.
+Detox is the necessary first step to prevent withdrawal symptoms; it won’t address the psychological and emotional issues that stimulate addiction.
+Comprehensive rehabilitation with therapy and support is required to help the person address any underlying issues, understand their triggers and implement methods to avoid unhealthy coping mechanisms when they return home.

 Residential detox and rehabilitation at Linwood House

-Detox is only the first stage, however and we also provide residential rehabilitation.
-Rehabilitation can be an immediate follow on from detox, or if you do not need detox, you can just enter our rehabilitation programme
+Detox is only the first stage, however, and we also provide residential rehabilitation.
+Rehabilitation can be an immediate follow on from detox.
+If they do not need detox, they can just enter our rehabilitation programme.

-Once you leave Linwood House, we offer an aftercare service to continue supporting you on your road to recovery
+Once they leave Linwood House, we offer an aftercare service to continue supporting them on the road to recovery.

 Read more about our aftercare service